Hospital Acquired Conditions & Infections

 Chronic Disease—Onset or Progression

-Heart disease, cancer, and diabetes are not only the leading cause of death and disability in the U.S., they make up 90% of the nation’s $3.3 trillion annual healthcare costs.learn more
+Heart disease, cancer, and diabetes are the leading causes of death and disability in the U.S. and they make up 90% of the nation's $3.3 trillion annual healthcare costs.learn more

-Over 130 deaths per day result from the misuse of opioid.
-Predicting which patients are likely to get addicted and overuse medication can help physicians write alternative scripts or offer different treatment plans.learn more
+130 deaths per day result from the misuse of opioids.
+Physicians can write alternative scripts or offer different treatments to patients who are identified as likely to overuse.learn more